-Millions of people in the U.S. rely on Catholic health care every day—more than one in six hospital beds is Catholic-owned or affiliated.
-Yet patients are frequently denied access to the care they require because the hierarchy won’t allow its hospitals to provide a host of services, including reproductive health care.
+Millions of people in the U.S. rely on Catholic healthcare every day — more than 1 in 6 hospital beds is Catholic-owned or affiliated.
+Yet patients are frequently denied access to the care they require because the hierarchy won’t allow its hospitals to provide a host of services, including reproductive healthcare.
 What’s more troubling?
 People are often unaware they’re seeking care at a Catholic hospital.

 In the U.S., Catholic hospitals are represented by the Catholic Health Association of the United States.
 It is comprised of more than 600 hospitals and 1,600 long-term care and other health facilities.
-Catholic hospitals are present in all 50 states and treat one out of six patients.
+Catholic hospitals are present in all 50 states and treat 1 out of 6 patients.

 The ERDs explicitly forbid medical procedures that contradict church teaching, regardless of the religious beliefs or religious denomination of the patient seeking services or the medical professional providing them.